trizen/raku-rosettacode/programming_tasks/R/Roots_of_unity.md

 # [Roots of unity][1]

-Perl 6 has a built-in function `cis` which returns a unitary complex number given its phase.
-Perl 6 also defines the `tau = 2*pi` constant.
+Raku has a built-in function `cis` which returns a unitary complex number given its phase.
+Raku also defines the `tau = 2*pi` constant.
 Thus the k-th n-root of unity can simply be written `cis(k*τ/n)`.

 ```perl
 constant n = 10;